rajnil9/Java-Program-Bro-Code/README.md

-# ☕ Java Full Course (Bro Code 2025)
+# ☕Java Full Course (Bro Code 2025)

-Welcome to *Java Full Course for Free ☕ (2025)* structured notes and hands-on mini-projects, inspired by the [Video Link](https://www.youtube.com/watch?v=xTtL8E4LzTQ).
+Welcome to the **Java Full Course for Free ☕ (2025)** by Bro Code, contains programs and hands-on mini-projects in Java, that I have done while practising [this video](https://www.youtube.com/watch?v=xTtL8E4LzTQ).

-🚀 *Level up your Java skills with interactive, beginner-friendly projects designed to help you build, practice, and showcase your learning journey.*
+🚀 **Level up your Java skills with interactive, beginner-friendly projects designed to help you build, practice, and showcase your learning journey.**

 ---

 ## 📚 What's Inside

-✨ *Basics & Syntax Mastery*
+✨ Basics & Syntax Mastery
-✨ *Object-Oriented Programming (OOP)*
+✨ Object-Oriented Programming (OOP)
-✨ *Hands-On Mini Projects*
+✨ Hands-On Mini Projects
-✨ *Advanced Java Concepts*
+✨ Advanced Java Concepts

 ---